 In this light, your accomplishments would simply wither away as you simply ran on to the next challenge and the next.

 Think about this from the perspective of marketing.
-Instead of taking enough time to truly create relationships on social media, you just schedule up 100 posts to advertise your product and jump on to the next thing.
-Instead of taking the time to build up that email list, you just buy a list and start blasting them with advertising.
+Instead of taking enough time to create relationships on social media, you schedule up 100 posts to advertise your product.
+Instead of taking the time to build up that email list, you buy a list and start blasting them.

 We could go on and on, but you see how these efforts would fail quickly.
 The marketer (the one not taking the time to reflect on the real issue) then simply concludes that the marketing tactics are to blame.